 When asked, “Who are these people?”
 We are told, “These are they which came out of great tribulation, and have washed their robes, and made them white in the blood of the Lamb.”
 Revelation 7:14 What did they do to make it out on the right side of this Battle?
 They allowed the Lord to cleanse them of their sins—both seeking forgiveness for their past and also allowing God to change their lives.

-Again the people of the world will face a Valley of Decision, this time they will be standing on the borders of the Heavenly Canaan, and they will be forced to choose their god.
+In the end, the people of the world will face a Valley of Decision as in Elijah’s day.
+This time they will be standing on the borders of the Heavenly Canaan, and they will be forced to choose their god.
 This is what the Battle of Armageddon is all about.
 It is an intellectual battle when the time will come for great multitudes to make their final decision about whom they will choose to follow as God.
 And that choice is sealed by their willingness to be cleansed of their sins.

 We can learn more about this Valley of Decision when foreign troops surrounded Israel, intent on destroying them.
 King Jehoshaphat prayed unto God,